mkrdip/fontcombinator/javascript/outline.md

       Change header css accordingly
     Else
       Load default config
-  Call the Google API to get a list of fonts
+  Call the Google API to get a list of fonts x
-    If success - **pass the font list**
+    If success - **pass the font list** x
     If error - post a message about it
   Determine screen width
     If wide enough - load jQuery and Chosen